The moist buttermilk chocolate cake recipe is easy, decadent, and the most delicious chocolate cake recipe.

 You can use the pan for cookie bars, like the ones here, cakes, brownies, and so much more.

-Grab the saucepan and add more butter.
+Grab a clean saucepan and add the butter.
 Set the heat on medium again.

-Once the butter is melted, pour in the buttermilk.
+Once the butter melts pour in the buttermilk.